nattkins/jamdocs2/docs/experiences.md

 ![](/world.png)

-* Remotely with an international media company with office in  New York to create sensible intranet governance for all their different brands
+* Remotely with an international media company with offices in  New York to create sensible intranet governance for all their different brands
-* Remotely with a telecoms organization based in London, Munich and Madrid to ensure cross European collaboration.
+* Remotely with a telecoms organization based in London, Munich, and Madrid to ensure cross European collaboration.
-* Again to New York, London and world-wide for a ratings agency to create a tool to enable insight and collaboration where there had been none.
+* Again to New York, London, and world-wide for a ratings agency to create a tool to enable insight and collaboration where there previously had been none.
 * Remotely with 20 people simultaneously in Bucharest leading liberating structure workshops to facilitate growth and empathy for those trying to solve complex challenges.
-* In Bangalore
+* To multiple Bangalore based Development teams, handing over technical solutions.
+* In Hong Kong for a 20 strong finance team who were responsible for auditing the whole of the APAC region, we remotely facilitated the requirements and design of a tool to manage the collection of reports from approximately 200 different markets at different periods from different teams.
+* In Melbourne performing remote security auditing of numerous payroll solutions
+* For a Japan-based advertising agency remotely designing and developing a global prize award solution, which enabled globe-wide collaboration on the awarding of prizes.

 ## The Out of the Box Paradox